GSA/challenges-and-prizes/_all-challenges/1283-2022-faa-challenge-smart-connected-aviation-student-competition.md

   1. Cover Page

-     a.
-Title of Work
+     * Title of Work
-     b.
-United States based lead university name (and any industry or academic partners)
+     * United States based lead university name (and any industry or academic partners)
-     c.
-Primary Faculty Advisor name (from lead university) and any additional faculty or industry advisors
+     * Primary Faculty Advisor name (from lead university) and any additional faculty or industry advisors
-     d.
-List of Team Members with Academic Level (graduate or undergraduate)
+     * List of Team Members with Academic Level (graduate or undergraduate)
   2. Table of Contents with the following sections tabulated

   3. Summary Statement – Not to exceed one (1) page